project-ida/nuclear-reactions/src/fusion-rates-gamow.md

 $$G = \int_{r_1}^{r_2} \sqrt{\frac{2\mu}{\hbar^2}\left[V_{\rm}(r) - E\right]} \, dr$$

-where $V$ is the interatomic potential and $r_1$ and $r_2$ are the classical turning points for the potential barrier.
+Here $V$ is the interatomic potential and $r_1$ and $r_2$ are the classical turning points for the potential barrier.

-The fusion rate for the case of a single nuclei colliding at speed $v$ into a target with density $n$ is the particle flux multiplied by the cross section:
+The fusion rate for the case of a single nucleus colliding at speed $v$ into a target with density $n$ is the particle flux multiplied by the cross section:

 $$\Gamma = n\sigma v$$